Akaalis-code/y_youtube/Y_bigdata/Y_apache_spark/Y_apache_spark_theory.md

       4) Cluster manager = An external service for acquiring resources on the cluster Based on what cluster manager is being used we can decide which mode our Spark cluster is deployed example = standalone manager, Mesos, YARN, Kubernetes
-      5) Each "WORKER NODE" has one or more "EXECUTROS" and each executor will have one or more "SLOTS" One SLOT will be assigned one CPU
+      5) Each "WORKER NODE" has one or more "EXECUTORS" and each executor will have one or more "SLOTS" One SLOT will be assigned one CPU

+# SPARK code execution theory :
+      1) Every SPARK command that you write will fall into one of two below mentioned categories
+         - TRANSFORMATIONS
+         - ACTIONS
+      2) Lets try to understand above two with an example :
+         Suppose We have table of {hundred rows and two columns} and our necessity is to do following in order stp-1) Read tables data into data frame stp-2) multiply the data of first column values by 3 and read those values into data frames stp-3) divide step-2 dataframe first column by 10 and read into new data frame

 # PARTITIONING concept in SPARK

       1) SPARK PARTITIONING can be understood in two different ways :